Segment Display Tutorial for Arduino, ESP8266 and ESP32

 • After all 8 LEDs states are loaded, the shift register clock (LATCH) is set from LOW to HIGH.

 For the following sketch we have one thing left to define.
-The shift register has to know if want to load the most significant bit first (MSBFIRST) or last (LSBFIRST).
+The shift register has to know if want to load the most significant bit first (MSBFIRST) or last (LSBFRIST).
 The following tables explain the difference.
 We want to load the number 3 into the shift register:

 MSBFIRST the number 3 in binary is 01001111